compulim/iter-fest/README.md

 `ReadableStream` can be used as an intermediate format when converting an `Observable` to `AsyncIterableIterator`.

 Note: `Observable` is push-based and it does not support flow control.
-When converting to `AsyncIterableIteratorrr`, the internal buffer of `ReadableStream` could build up quickly.
+When converting to `AsyncIterableIterator`, the internal buffer of `ReadableStream` could build up quickly.

 ```ts
 const observable = Observable.from([1, 2, 3]);